arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 for the next stage.
 In Cesium's case, the ends of the pipe are the caller and disk reader respectively (the order reverses for different query variants).

 **Assembly** - The processing of selecting and initializing segments for a particular pipe.
-Assembly is a process that typically parses a query, builds a plan, and assembles the pipe.
+Assembly typically involves parsing a query, building a plan, and then constructing the pipe.

 **Execution** - The transfer/processing of samples from one end of the pipe to the other i.e. the streaming process.
-Often times, the Assembly process doesn't provide enough information to fully execute the query, so the execution process can parse context within the samples to order additional transformations/alternate routing.
+Often times, the assembly process doesn't provide enough information to fully execute the query, so the execution process parses additional context within a sample to order additional transformations/alternative routing.

 **Query** - The process of writing a structured request for pipe assembly and execution.
 A query is often assembled using some sort of ORM styled method chaining API, packed into a serializable structure, and passed to a processing engine that can execute it.

-**Operation**  - Cesium Specific - A set of instructions to perform on a particular location on the disk.
+**Operation**  - Cesium Specific - A set of instructions to perform on the disk.
 This can be reading, writing, etc.

 Cesium's query execution model involves a set of individual stages that perform high-level query specific tasks,